- Hanger Drop-Off Date: Saturday, October 28, 2017

 How does Scouting for Food work?

 Scouts distribute door hangers and flyers to Wellesley houses on a Saturday in later October or early November.
-The flyer will have a list of items that the Food Pantry particularly needs and the donation pick-up date and time.
-Scouts will return to pick-up the donations one week later, also on a Saturday, and take them to the Food Pantry.
+The flyer will list items that the food pantry particularly needs and the donation pick-up date and time.
+Scouts will return to pick-up the donations one week later, also on a Saturday, and take them to the food pantry.